Matter wave speckle observed in an out-of-equilibrium quantum fluid

-In Fig.~\ref{Fig2}(a), we analyze the normalized correlation function $\widetilde{C}^{(2)}(\Delta r)$ for a regular BEC and a turbulent cloud at $30$~ms of time-of-flight.
+In Fig.~\ref{fig:Fig3}(a), we analyze the normalized correlation function $\widetilde{C}^{(2)}(\Delta r)$ of both: a regular and a strongly perturbed BEC, after $30\unit{ms}$ of free fall.
 The correlation for a regular BEC is basically constant and close to zero.
-At short distances, $\widetilde{C}^{(2)}(\Delta{r})$ is greater than zero due to the small thermal fluctuations originated from the thermal atoms component of the sample.
-The turbulent cloud shows a typical $\widetilde{C}^{(2)}(\Delta{r})$ of a normalized decaying form at larger $\Delta r$, which is a result of a much shorter correlation length ($\ell_{Turb}=8.5(2)~\mu$m) than the sizes of the cloud ($R_x = 63(3)~\mu$m and $R_y = 198(6)~\mu$m) and indicates the presence of fluctuations at smaller scales.
-The in-trap correlation length can be extracted from the TOF correlation length by $\ell_{Turb}^{0} = \ell_{Turb}/\sqrt{1+(\omega_{r}t)^2} \approx 1.3\xi$ \cite{Castin1996}, where $t$ is the TOF and $\xi = 0.18~\mu$m is the BEC healing length, which is the typical vortex radius.
-The correlation length can well be associated with the event horizon radius of a single vortex, indicating clearly that the chaotic dynamics of TBEC is entirely connected to the vortices created in the disturbed BEC.
-While in speckle optics the correlation length is dependent on the scattering size, density of speckle centers, propagation time and wavelength, for the turbulent BEC it is a function of the vortex size, density of vortex, expansion time and de Broglie wavelength.
+At short distances, $\widetilde{C}^{(2)}(\Delta{r})$ for the regular BEC is greater than zero due to the small thermal fluctuations originated from the thermal atoms component of the sample.
+The turbulent sample shows a typical $\widetilde{C}^{(2)}(\Delta{r})$ of a normalized decaying form at larger $\Delta r$, which is a result of a much shorter correlation length ($\ell_{Turb}=8.5(2)~\unit{\mu m}$) than the sizes of the cloud ($R_x = 63(3)~\unit{\mu m}$ and $R_y = 198(6)~\unit{\mu m}$) and indicates the presence of fluctuations at smaller scales.
+The in-trap correlation length can be extracted from the TOF correlation length by $\ell_{Turb}^{0} = \ell_{Turb}/\sqrt{1+(\omega_{r}t)^2} \approx 1.3\xi$ \cite{Castin1996}, where $t$ is the TOF and $\xi = 0.18~\unit{\mu m}$ is the BEC healing length, which is also the typical vortex radius.
+The correlation length clearly indicates the dynamical randomness of the non-equilibrium BEC is entirely connected to the vortices originally created in the disturbed BEC, with further developing.